Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Abstract

 \section{Abstract}

-We construct a new anticyclotomic Euler system (in the sense of Jetchev--Nekov\'a{\v r}--Skinner) for the Galois representation $V_{f,\chi}$ attached to a newform $f$ of weight $k\geq 2$ twisted by an anticyclotomic Hecke character $\chi$.
+We construct a new Euler system for the Galois representation $V_{f,\chi}$ attached to a newform $f$ of weight $2r\geq 2$ twisted by an anticyclotomic Hecke character $\chi$.
+The Euler system is anticyclotomic in the sense of Jetchev--Nekov\'a{\v r}--Skinner.
 We then show some arithmetic applications of the constructed Euler system, including new results on the Bloch--Kato conjecture in ranks zero and one, and a divisibility towards the Iwasawa--Greenberg main conjecture for $V_{f,\chi}$.

-In particular, in the case where the base-change of $f$ to our imaginary quadratic field has root number $+1$ and $\chi$ has higher weight (which implies that the complex $L$-function $L(V_{f,\chi},s)$ vanishes at the center), our results show that the Bloch--Kato Selmer group of $V_{f,\chi}$ is nonzero, and if a certain distinguished class $\kappa_{f,\chi}$ is nonzero, then the Selmer group is one-dimensional.
-Such applications to the Bloch--Kato conjecture for $V_{f,\chi}$ were left wide open by the earlier approaches using Heegner cycles and/or Beilinson--Flach classes.
-Our construction is based instead on a generalisation of the Gross--Kudla--Schoen diagonal cycles.
+In particular, in the case where the base-change of $f$ to our imaginary quadratic field has root number $+1$ and $\chi$ has higher weight (which implies that the complex $L$-function $L(V_{f,\chi},s)$ vanishes at the center), our results show that the Bloch--Kato Selmer group of $V_{f,\chi}$ is nonzero, as predicted by the Bloch--Kato conjecture; and if in addition a certain distinguished class $\kappa_{f,\chi}$ is nonzero, then the Selmer group is one-dimensional.
+Such applications to the Bloch--Kato conjecture for $V_{f,\chi}$ were left wide open by the earlier approaches using Heegner cycles and/or Beilinson--Flach elements.
+Our construction is based instead on a generalization of the Gross--Kudla--Schoen diagonal cycles.